ThomasBakaysaJr/dockerized-rce-simulation/README.md

 ## Python Virtual Environment (venv)

-The scripts that showcase the vulnerabilites in secure serilziation are best used with a virtual environment.
+The scripts that showcase the vulnerabilities in secure serialization are best used with a virtual environment.

 ### 1. Create Python Venv